I write about the things which make us human: work, family, food and health.

 In 2020 I published Solo: How To Work Alone (And Not Lose Your Mind).
 When I started writing the book in back in 2019, after a decade of trying to cope with solitary work myself, I thought I was writing it for a few freelancers and remote workers like me.
 But 2020 meant that the audience was suddenly bigger than I could have imagined and it swiftly became a bestseller.
 Solo is also an evidence-based book, with expert interviewees from the worlds of behavioural science, organisational psychology and economics, as well as other solo workers (it’s not just me telling you how to arrange your pencils).
 Find out more at the How To Work Alone website.

 Solo is available in America, Australia and New Zealand, and has been translated into Portuguese, Turkish, Dutch, Hungarian, Romanian, Korean, Vietnamese and Chinese.
-I turned what I learned writing Solo into a workshop for anyone who works alone, which I have now delivered to thousands of people, and into a podcast called the Solo Collective.
+I turned what I learned writing Solo into a workshop for anyone who works alone, which I have now delivered to thousands of people, and into a 3-season podcast called the Solo Collective, which has had over 100,000 downloads.

 I'm also the author of 14 cookbooks, most recently nine hugely successful books with the LEON restaurant group and two with the Ginger Pig butchers, all published by Octopus and available worldwide, as well as three of my own, which were published by Hardie Grant.